-* Speeding through the village is a major concern and appropriate restrictions should be put in place with the possible inclusion of speed bumps.
+* Speeding through the village is a major concern and appropriate restrictions should be put in place.
 Parking on the main road helps to restrict speeding.
 The police should be encouraged to mount occasional speed traps with assistance from parishioners conducting speed watch exercises.
 Signage should be monitored and improved where possible.
 There should be an attempt to reduce the speed limit on the motion activated sign at the west entry into the village from 40 mph to 30 mph.
 Derbyshire County Council have been asked on numerous occasions to reduce the speed limit and on each occasion they have not been able to support these requests.
 The Parish Council will continue to request this alteration but will have to support the request.
 Speed bumps in the village have also been turned down by Derbyshire County Council.

 * Public transport through the village is highly valued and will become increasingly important in the event of restrictions on private transport.
 There is a need to maintain and improve the regular bus service through the village.

 * Bus shelters to be maintained in good order and a bus “time indicator” to be included to provide information to passengers.